-In addition to the School-Parent compact, the QR code above is a link for you to access our District/School Family Engagement Policy for and School-wide Plans on the district and school webpage in a language and format that parents can understand.
-Hard copies of these documents are available in the Parent Resource Center and at each school's parent area.
+In addition to the School-Parent compact, the QR code above is a link for you to access our district webpage to view the District and School Parent and Family Engagement Policy and our School-wide Title I Plan in a language and format that parents can understand.
+Hard copies of these documents are available in the Parent Resource Center, webpage, handbook, and front office.

+Student Grade Level (circle one): 6 th 7 th 8 th

 Student Name Student Signature Date

 Parent Name Parent Signature Date

-Teacher Name
+Teacher Name Teacher Signature